Skip to main content

 ):

-# get issues from created from last "created_at" value
+# get issues created from the last "created_at" value

 for page in _get_issues_page(access_token, repository, since=created_at.start_value, until=created_at.end_value):